When looking at New York vs London what are the key differences?

 Cost of Living in New York

-If you’re looking to live in New York, you may come across some financial setbacks.
-Compared to the national average, the price of rent in New York is astronomical.
+Look closer at the cost of living in New York if you’re thinking of living in New York.
+Like millions of others, you may come across some financial setbacks because compared to the national average, the price of rent in New York is astronomical.

 According to the 2019 report conducted by Apartment List, the median rent for a two-bedroom apartment is $2,499 per month.